Standards Of Care

 You will be given a time to see the doctor in accordance with the system used in this practice.
 If there is a substantial delay for any reason, you will be given an explanation.

-Repeat prescriptions will normally be ready for collection within two working days.
+Repeat prescriptions will normally be ready for collection within three working days.

 Routine referral letters for hospital appointments will normally be dispatched within three working days of the referral being agreed with the doctor.
 When an appointment or acknowledgement of routine referral for a hospital appointment is not received within four weeks please ring the Referral Facilitation Service (RFS) on tel: 0800 756 7751.
 Urgent referrals for hospital appointments may be faxed, telephoned or provided as a handwritten note for the patient to take to the hospital if the patient is to be seen as an emergency.